Package theft: Severity of crime

 Package theft is often considered a minor crime that is not worthy of investigation by police.
-In most circumstances, once a package is delivered the resident would be considered the victim of a theft, but delivery companies and retailers often provide refunds or replacements; which impacts the entire supply chain.
+In most circumstances, once a package is delivered the resident would be considered the victim of a theft, but delivery companies and retailers often provide refunds or replacements, which impacts the entire supply chain.
 In New York City, such cases are considered petit larceny, unless the value is above $1000 USD, in which case they are considered grand larceny.
-In Texas, package theft is considered a Class C misdemeanor, the same type as a speeding ticket.
+In Texas, package theft is considered a Class C misdemeanor if the value is under $100, the same type as a speeding ticket.
 However, in 2019, lawmakers across the United States began to push for more serious punishments.
 Three bills in the Texas Legislature, including HB 37 and HB 760, and a bill called the Defense Against Porch Pirates Act in South Carolina, proposed that package theft be considered a felony.
 In the Texas bill, thieves could face up to 10 years in prison.

 Package theft prevention

 In buildings without doorbells, packages are often left in public areas that are easily accessed by thieves.
 The lack of an easy method to stop package theft has caused many to turn to neighbors to receive their packages for them.
 It has also led to increased income for businesses that offer mailbox services.
-The e-commerce company Amazon began offering delivery to car trunks or delivery lockers, or letting delivery people inside the home of the recipient with Amazon Key.
+The e-commerce company Amazon began offering delivery to car trunks or parcel lockers or letting delivery people inside the home of the recipient with Amazon Key.
 It also began a program to share theft video from Ring doorbell cameras with police, but this led to controversy about privacy concerns.

-In addition, Amazon typically displays a selection and map of not only local delivery lockers, but participating business, including various postal service outlets, where packages can be delivered and held securely until the customer arrives to claim them.
+Lockable package delivery boxes can be used on a porch or at the curb, allow a delivery person to push a button allowing the package to be put inside, with the homeowner using a key to access the box, but early versions allowed only one package to be delivered.
+Couriers may, in the event the recipient is not at home, take the parcel or package to their nearest affiliated postal service outlet to be held securely, and leave a note in the recipient's letter box, with its address and estimated time on when it can be picked up.
+In addition, some e-commerce platforms, like Amazon, may offer a selection and map of local delivery lockers, participating businesses, and postal service outlets, where packages can be delivered to, instead of directly to the recipient.

-Traditional prevention methods such as videos, fences, and obvious signs someone is home, do not appear to deter package theft.
+Traditional prevention methods such as videos, fences, and obvious signs of someone being home do not appear to deter package theft.
 Prevention methods include concealing packages (e.g., removing branding on boxes, placing packages out of view), removing the target (e.g., delivery to a POD, delivery in late afternoons), increasing the effort (e.g., lockable containers), and increasing the risk (e.g., neighborhood watch, package alarms).
 Some individuals have taken to rigging decoy parcels with glitter bombs, low-grade explosives, blank round firing mechanisms, and even cat or dog feces in an effort to deter thieves.